Docomomo US Tour Day 2024: Corporate Campuses

 Kevin Adkisson.
 Photography by Sophie Russell-Jeffrey, CAA '25; Courtesy Cranbrook Center for Collections and Research.

-Photos of Natalie Morath and Ron Rader Jr. Photography Courtesy General Motors Design Archive & Special Collections.
+Photos of Natalie Morath, Ron Rader Jr., and Alexandra Dymowska.
+Photography Courtesy General Motors Design Archive & Special Collections.

 General Motors Styling Auditorium (Design Dome).
 Photography by James Haefner; Courtesy General Motors Design Archive & Special Collections.